yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos_Sub-system_Demos.rst

 Graphics and Display
 ====================
-Refer to various SGX 3D demos and other Graphics applications at `Graphics & Display <Foundational_Components_Graphics.html>`__ chapter.
+Refer to various SGX 3D demos and other Graphics applications at :doc:`Foundational_Components/Graphics/index` chapter.

 DSP offload with OpenCL
 =======================